-At MPLF's annual general meeting and general meeting held on 16 November 2022, an ordinary resolution that the Company continues its business as a closed-ended investment company was proposed and passed along with an amendment to the Company's articles of incorporation resulting in the creation of a biennial liquidity facility.
-See note 3 "Share Capital" for further detail regarding the Company's liquidity facility.
+At MPLF's Annual General Meeting and general meeting held on 16 November 2022, an ordinary resolution that the Company continues its business as a closed-ended investment company was proposed and passed along with an amendment to the Company's articles of incorporation resulting in the creation of a biennial liquidity facility.
+See note 3 "Share Capital" for further detail regarding the Company's Liquidating Share Class.